 In order to grow your business, you need to connect with your buyers.
 LinkedIn Groups are great places to meet people, talk about industry problems, discuss solutions and build relationships that can generate leads.

-A vibrant LinkedIn marketing strategy requires a company to engage in LinkedIn Groups actively.
+A vibrant LinkedIn B2B lead generation strategy requires a company to engage in LinkedIn Groups actively.
 That can be challenging because LinkedIn has over 1.5 million groups to choose from.